Live sound mixing: Sound checks and technical rehearsals

 For small events, often a soundcheck is conducted a few hours before the show.
 The instruments (drum kit, electric bass and bass amplifier, etc.) are set up on stage, and the engineer places microphones near the instruments and amplifiers in the most appropriate location to pick up the sound and some instruments, such as the electric bass, are connected to the audio console via a DI box.
 Once all the instruments are set up, the engineer asks each instrumentalist to perform alone, so that the levels and equalization for the instruments can be adjusted.
 Since a drum kit contains a number of drums, cymbals and percussion instruments, the engineer typically adjusts the level and equalization for each mic'd instrument.
 Once the sound of each individual instrument is set, the engineer asks the band to play a song from their repertoire, so that the levels of one instrument versus another can be adjusted.

-Mics are set up for the lead vocalist and backup vocalist and the singers are asked to sing individually and as a group, so that the engineer can adjust the levels and equalization.
+Mics are set up for the lead vocalist and backing vocalist and the singers are asked to sing individually and as a group, so that the engineer can adjust the levels and equalization.
 The final part of the soundcheck is to have the rhythm section and all the vocalists perform a song from their repertoire.
 During this song, the engineer can adjust the balance of the different instruments and vocalists.
 This allows the sound of the instruments and vocals to be fine-tuned prior to the audience hearing the first song.

 In the 2010s, many professional bands and major venues use digital mixing consoles that have automated controls and digital memory for previous settings.
 The settings of previous shows can be saved and recalled in the console and a band can start playing with a limited soundcheck.
 Automated mixing consoles are a great time saver for concerts where the main band is preceded by several support acts.
 Using an automated console, the engineer can record the settings that each band asks for during their individual soundchecks.
 Then, during the concert, the engineer can call up the settings from memory, and the faders will automatically move to the position that they were placed in during the soundcheck.
 On a larger scale, technical rehearsals may be held in the days or weeks leading up to a concert.
 These rehearsals are used to fine-tune the many technical aspects (such as lighting, sound, video) associated with a live performance.